-- I have anecdotal evidence from several reliable sources that it promotes calmer behaviour, vitality and a beautiful coat.
+- I have anecdotal reports from tons of people that it promotes calmer behaviour, vitality and a beautiful coat.

-- I also have anecdotal evidence (again, from several friends I trust) that it has completely eliminated their dogs’ food allergies.
+- I also have anecdotal reports that it has completely eliminated their dogs’ food allergies.

 - Concocting your dog’s diet yourself (i.e. as a non specialist) may leave him with nutritional excesses and shortages.
 Having said that, BARF food does come in packaged form too nowadays, but then you’re back to trusting the manufacturer.

 - BARF food is more at risk of biological pathogens (i.e. parasites and bacteria) than processed food.